 The crisis of humanity consists of eg. climate disruption, extinction of species, pollution, outrageous consumption of natural resources and the social causes and affects of these.
-In this crisis, among the skills we need to become aware, (re)learn and embrace is an ability to nurture deeper connection and emphatic communication with other species & entities in the ecosystems we live within.
-Tree communities have always stood close beside humans, as their co-species.
+In this crisis, among the skills humans need to become aware, (re)learn and embrace is an ability to nurture deeper connection and emphatic communication with other species & entities in the ecosystems we live within.
+Tree communities have always stood close beside humans, as co-species.
 From the human perspective, trees’ consciousness is based on the simple idea that individual is very relational.
 The interdependence in between trees and humans can be made tangible with eg. ritualistic tree healing, especially inside a sauna that is a ritualistic and social space by its’ very nature.
 Sauna is often described as a place to find our spirit and to melt into our environment.
-The whisking creates a overall conscious touch, enables the healing power of different tree species and opens the locks of trauma we carry due to the exploitation of the Earth.
+The leaves bathing creates an overall conscious touch, enables the healing power of different tree species and opens the locks of trauma we carry due to the exploitation of the Earth.

 According to civil rights activist Audre Lorde, self-care is not self- indulgence but self-preservation and as such, an act of political warfare.
-In a steam bath (sauna) with trees, this self-care transforms into ourselves-care, and skinship that is even a stronger asset than warfare; it’s among the building blocks for the narrative of humanity.
+In a steam bath (sauna) with trees, this self-care transforms into ourselves-care, and (s)kinship that is even a stronger asset than warfare; it’s among the building blocks for the narrative of humanity.
 It’s caring and collaboration without status.

 Beat to the Balance nourishes respectful attitude towards ourselves and trough that towards everything around us.
 It seeks to find a deeper connection to the ecosystem we live within trough the experience and understanding of humans as rational, emotional, spiritual and physical beings.

-During 2015, Mari Keski-Korsu has studied to be a professional whisker under the guidance of Lithuanian whisking educator Rimas Kavaliauskas who has been teaching whisking over ten years in the Lithuanian Bath Academy.
+During 2015, Mari Keski-Korsu studied to be a professional whisker under the guidance of Lithuanian whisking educator Rimas Kavaliauskas who has been teaching whisking over ten years in the Lithuanian Bath Academy.